Skip to content

 Default Model

-The workflow type: agent step also falls back to this default model unless the step explicitly sets agent.model.
+Workflow steps with action: agent.run also fall back to this default unless the step sets its own model.

-API KeyCredential for hosted providers; optional for local unless your proxy requires one
+API KeyCredential for hosted providers; optional for Local unless your proxy requires it

 Input Cost / 1M tokensOptional pricing metadata